-During the probationary period, Probationary employees shall receive training professional development and, assistance new teachers.
-Such training and assistance which may consist of inservice training and/or meetings with the employee's evaluator to discuss areas of strength and areas requiring improvement.
+During the probationary period, employees shall receive professional development and assistance which may consist of inservice training and/or meetings with the employee's evaluator to discuss areas of strength and areas requiring improvement.
 Inservice training may be provided during school hours as part of a comprehensive staff development program.